Architecture is a science of buildings.

 It has 12 high-precision glass lens elements, which gives a crystal clear picture.

-Each of them works to minimize the factor that may destroy the image quality.
+Each works to minimize the factors that may destroy the image quality.

 They reduce the aberration entirely.

-It also includes Nanocrystal coating that works to reduce the flare and ghosting.
+It also includes a Nanocrystal coating that reduces flare and ghosting.

 Versatility:

-It doesn’t let any factor skip, increasing its performance from ideal focal length to best aperture performance.
+It doesn’t let any factor skip, increasing its performance from the ideal focal length to the best aperture performance.

 Each glass lens element contributes to its versatility.